Lactarius: Relationships within Lactarius

-Some more species, all tropical, do not seem to fall into these subgenera and occupy more basal positions within Lactarius.
+Some additional species, all tropical, do not seem to fall into these subgenera and occupy more basal positions within Lactarius.
 This includes for example L. chromospermus from tropical Africa with an odd brown spore color.

-Currently, around 600 Lactarius species are described, but roughly one fourth or 150 of these are believed to belong to Lactifluus, while the angiocarpous genera Arcangeliella and Zelleromyces have not yet been synonymized with Lactarius.
+Currently, over 600 species of the genus Lactarius are recognised, while the angiocarpous genera Arcangeliella and Zelleromyces have not yet been synonymized with Lactarius.
 It is estimated that a significant number of Lactarius species remain to be described.

 Description

 Macromorphology

 The eponymous "milk" and the brittle consistency of the flesh are the most prominent field characters of milk-cap fruitbodies.
 The milk or latex emerging from bruised flesh is often white or cream, but more vividly coloured in some species; it can change upon exposition or remain unchanged.
 Fruitbodies are small to very large, gilled, rather fleshy, without veil, often depressed or even funnel-shaped with decurrent gills.
 Cap surface can be glabrous, velvety or pilose, dry, sticky or viscose and is often zonate.
 Several species have pits (scrobicules) on the cap or pileus surface.
 Dull colors prevail, but some more colorful species exist, e.g. the blue Lactarius indigo or the orange species of section Deliciosi.
 Spore print color is white to ocher or, in some cases, pinkish.
 Some species have angiocarpous, i.e., closed fruitbodies.